 All distributions are calculated in Australian dollars.
 Distributions for Australian Investors will only be paid in Australian dollars directly into a bank account or other account with a financial institution where there is a branch in Australia.
-New Zealand Investors may elect to have their distributions paid in New Zealand dollars to a New Zealand bank account, with the Australian dollar distribution converted to New Zealand dollars at a spot exchange rate.

-If valid bank account details are not provided, this may delay the processing of an Applicant's application and/or an Investor's distribution payment.
+If valid bank account details are not provided, this may delay the processing of an Applicant's application and/ or an Investor's distribution payment.
 Distributions will not be paid by cheque.

 Tax-deferred amounts arise through the different treatment of expenses and depreciation allowances on buildings and plant and equipment within a building for accounting and taxation purposes.
 For further information on the tax implications of investing in the Fund, refer to section 7.1.

 Changes in the amount of depreciation, interest rates, the level of gearing and other risk factors may influence the actual tax-deferred amounts of a distribution.